It Was Good Making Art to the Glory of God

 Now Bezalel and Oholiab, and every skillful person in whom the LORD has put skill and understanding to know how to perform all the work in the construction of the sanctuary, shall perform in accordance with all that the LORD has commanded.
 Exodus 36:1

-It Was Good explains how the words in Hebrew used to explain this passage of “skill and understanding” are translated as “wisdom, ability, intelligence and insight” (Bustard, 127).
+It Was Good explains how the Hebrew words “skill and understanding” used in this passage are translated as “wisdom, ability, intelligence and insight” (Bustard, 127).
 These are the characteristics needed in artists.
 So often it seems in our culture that the arts are not regarded as highly as they used to be.
 Wisdom is not the first thing that comes to mind when many people think about art.
 While people in careers centered around mathematics, science and medicine are looked on with favor and prestige, art is often looked down upon or dismissed as mere decorations.
 Although our culture is saturated by art, there is many times a disconnect from people understanding the artist and the artist’s process.
 The same is true for graphic design.
 Unless you sit down and walk your client through your design process showing them stages of your sketching and planning, they will never fully understand or appreciate the time you put into it.
 There is a disconnect from understanding the craft and the craftsmen.

 It Was Good describes craftsmanship in this way, “Craftsmanship is the skilled manipulation of materials in object making.
 The best craftsmen, artisans and artists have the ability to “transfigure matter,” transforming it though hard work to reveal beauty and occasional magnificence” (Bustard 127).
 This definition really intrigues me and gives me a fresh perspective of how I view art.
 Every time I produce a work of art I get to engage in “transfigure[ing] matter.”
 Transfigure means a change in form or appearance.
 I am taking a specific medium or “matter” such as paint and changing it into a form or appearance.
 The best craftsmen “reflect the maker’s respect for himself, the materials of creation, as well as a high regard for the user or viewer” (Bustard 127).
 As the artist applies their wisdom in transfiguring matter into a different appearance they must consider what the art is saying to themselves and also what they hope to say to those who will see their work.
 Although these questions may be subconscious while the process is taking place, they are still very much relevant to the work of art as a whole.
 Another characteristic of a skilled craftsmen is “the design inherent in it, is also “just right,” specific, and “deliberate” (Bustard 129).
 While we may take this idea of being specific or deliberate for granted all we need to do is look at God’s creation to see where we get it from.
 There is order and specificity everywhere we look in nature.
 We want our art to have order, purpose and meaning because we want our lives to have order, purpose and meaning.
 The greatness of God’s universe and specific detail of our world down to the smallest subatomic particle in an atom is designed with wisdom and significance.
 We strive to make art and define meaning by bringing order out of chaos just as God brought meaning when he spoke into the darkness and created the light.